 The male has more striking bicolored wing patches.
 In Sri Lanka we did see some males flying below a railway bridge that we were on.
-Photography was nigh on impossible but Carol did manage to snag a recognisable in flight shot for the record.
+Photography was nigh on impossible but Carol did manage to snag a recognizable in-flight shot for the record.
 At least it shows the wing coloration.

 - ♂ – abdomen orange/red

-- ♂ – hindwings with pale blue and anber bicolored patches
+- ♂ – hind-wings with pale blue and amber bicolored patches

 - ♀ – olive-yellow in color